 Speech is recorded from a linear microphone and low-noise amplifier with a flat frequency response as specified in IEC Publication 581-5.
 The microphone is positioned between 140 mm and 200 mm from the talker's lips.
-A windscreen is used if breath puffs from the talker are noticed.
+In some applications, it may be necessary to use a windscreen, it is used if breath puffs from the talker are noticed.

-The same speech is also recorded simultaneously from the sending output of an Intermediate Reference System (see Recommendation P.48), with the handset held in the normal manner, or other telephone if the investigation in view specifically requires it.
+The same speech may be recorded simultaneously from the sending output of an Intermediate Reference System (IRS, see Recommendation P.48), with the handset held in the normal manner.
+If the investigation in view specifically requires it, another telephone instrument may be used in place of the IRS.